Prince Bernhard of Lippe-Biesterfeld: 1930s: Relationship with Nazi Party

+Second World War: Working with Dutch resistance, British Intelligence and the US Secret Service

-At the outset of the Second World War, during the German invasion of the Netherlands, the Prince, carrying a machine gun, organised the palace guards into a combat group and shot at German warplanes.
-The Royal family fled the Netherlands and took refuge in England.
-Disagreeing with Queen Wilhelmina's decision to leave the Kingdom, the young Prince Consort, aged 28, is said at first to have refused to go and to have wanted to oppose the Nazi occupation from within the country.
+At the outset of the Second World War, during the German invasion of the Netherlands; the prince, carrying a machine gun, organised the palace guards into a combat group and shot at German warplanes.
+The royal family fled the Netherlands and took refuge in England.
+Disagreeing with Queen Wilhelmina's decision to leave the Kingdom, the prince, aged 28, is said at first to have refused to go and to have wanted to oppose the German occupation from within the country.
 However, in the end, he agreed to join his wife and became head of the Royal Military Mission based in London.
 His wife Princess Juliana and their children continued on to Canada, where they remained until the end of the war.

 In England, Prince Bernhard asked to work in British Intelligence.
 The War Admiralty, and later General Eisenhower's Allied Command offices, did not trust him enough to allow him access to sensitive intelligence information.
-On the recommendation of Bernhard's friend and admirer King George VI, however, who was also of German aristocratic descent through his mother Mary of Teck and his great-grandfather Prince Albert, and after Bernhard was personally screened by British intelligence officer Ian Fleming at the behest of Winston Churchill, he was later given work to do in the Allied War Planning Councils.
+On the recommendation of Bernhard's friend and admirer King George VI; however, who was also of German aristocratic descent through his mother Mary of Teck, he was given access into the Intelligence organization.

+Prince Bernhard was personally screened by British intelligence officer Ian Fleming at the behest of Winston Churchill.
+After Fleming's screening was positive, he was given work to do in the Allied War Planning Councils.

+Ian Fleming, who personally knew Bernhard from their war efforts and from luncheons in the Lincoln's Inn Hotel in London, based some features of his fictional character James Bond on Bernhard.
+One of their luncheons is explained in Andrew Lycett's biography of Ian Fleming.
+It actually resulted in a life-threatening event, as the entrance and a 200-year-old staircase was destroyed during the bombardment of London by the Nazis.
+No one was injured.
+Prince Bernhard then lowered himself 20 feet to the lowest bit of staircase standing, and then said staunchly and with a mixture of Dutch/British flair, as nothing happened: "Most enjoyable evening!"
+Bernhard's favorite drink during his meeting with Ian Fleming was a vodka martini shaken, not stirred.
+Bernhard's favorite car in London was a Bentley 4.5 litre, the same car Bond had in Fleming's first books.
+He also owned many Ferraris and several Aston Martins and was known as a very flamboyant personality.